 With nearly 90 families on the waiting list to get in, the timing couldn’t be better to expand the Sixth Street Shelter (SSS).
-CACLV will partner with Habitat for Humanity and First Presbyterian Church of Allentown for this project, which will enable the SSS to serve 35 more families a year.
+Community Action will partner with Habitat for Humanity and First Presbyterian Church of Allentown for this project, which will enable the SSS to serve 35 more families a year.

 This all started last fall when the blighted building at 221-223 North Sixth Street, which adjoins the Sixth Street Shelter, became available.
-CACLV jumped at the chance to purchase it with the aim of expanding the program by five apartments.
+Community Action jumped at the chance to purchase it with the aim of expanding the program by five apartments.
 The capital campaign to achieve this aim has already raised over $300,000 of the total $710,000 capital budget needed.

 An architect (The Architectural Studio in Allentown) has been engaged and plans are underway.
 A scrim picturing the finished project will be going up soon to let the community know about our efforts.